ianblenke/blog/source/_posts/2014-11-05-self-standing-ceph-slash-deis-store-docker-containers.markdown

 ---
 A common challenge for cloud orchestration is simulating or providing an S3 service layer, particularly for development environments.

 As Docker is meant for immutable infrastructure, this poses somewhat of a challenge for production deployments.
-Rather than tackle that subject here, we'llrevisit persistence on immutable infrastructure in a production capacity in a future blog post.
+Rather than tackle that subject here, we'll revisit persistence on immutable infrastructure in a production capacity in a future blog post.

 The first challenge is identifying an S3 implementation to throw into a container.